 Journal Prompts Versus Creative Writing Prompts

-There are many different types of writing prompts available to you, and each has its place.
-But you want to make sure you’re getting exactly what you want out of a writing prompt, especially before purchasing one.
+The internet bursts with various writing prompts, and each has its place.
+But you want to ensure you get precisely what you want from a writing prompt, especially before purchasing one.

 Journal writing prompts, on the other hand, are designed to help you write about yourself.
-Journal writing is a journey of self-expression, gratitude, and a deep dive into your very essence.
-Usually, your journal entry is for your eyes only.
-You aren’t writing stories to be shared with the world; you’re discovering yourself.
+Journal writing is a journey of self-expression, gratitude, and a deep dive into your essence.

 Different Ways to Journal

-But it’s also okay to use prompts to get your creative juices flowing.
+But using prompts to get your creative juices flowing is also okay.
 Maybe you’re ready to dive in and write something amazing but just need a tad of inspiration.
 This is where journal prompts can help.

 30 Free Journal Prompts

-I get it.
-You probably aren’t sold on purchasing journal prompts, especially when you can find free ones everywhere.
-So here’s a sample of 30 journal prompts.
-Although you may find similar prompts in my Etsy offerings, none is exactly the same.
+You probably aren’t sold on purchasing journal prompts, especially when you can find free ones all over the web.

 Free Journal Prompts